 The amount of exemption you can claim depends on the tax treaty your country has with the US.
 If you’re based in the UK the withholding rate is 0%, so you can claim full exemption.
 (In this case, you then declare the foreign income on your UK personal or company tax return and pay tax on it in the UK.)

-- And check your country’s rate here – see the 2nd and 4th table and look in the far right-hand column – the withholding rate for royalties come under ‘Copyrights’ (‘Income category 12’.)
+- And check your country’s rate here – scroll down to Table 1 and within this section see the 2nd and 4th table and look in the far right-hand column – the withholding rate for royalties come under ‘Copyrights’ (‘Income category 12’.)

 The key point to bear in mind is that 30% will be deducted if you don’t act.